Waikato/wekaDeeplearning4j/DEVELOPMENT.md

 [Github Issue](https://github.com/eclipse/deeplearning4j/issues/8976)

-To remedy this, Keras model loading is now done via the raw DL4J format.
+To remedy this, the native DL4J format (`.zip`) is used to load Keras models.

-All of these steps should be run from within the `weka/dl4j/scripts/keras_downloading` folder
+All of these steps should be run from within the `weka/dl4j/scripts/keras_downloading` folder.
+Check out the [Conversion README](src/main/java/weka/dl4j/scripts/keras_downloading/README.md) for more info.

+Note that you only need to do these steps if attempting to release new versions of the models (or new models) - this is unlikely to be needed for the currently implemented models as the pretrained weights don't change.

 - Set up python environment.
 Recommended to use Anaconda.
 - Run the keras downloader: `python keras_download.py`.
 This downloads and saves Keras models as specified in `models.py`.